DiffDock-L

 • Ensure proper protonation states at physiological pH

-• Use tools like PDB Fixer for automated preparation
+• Use PDB Fixer for automated preparation

 Result validation